-Arch Biopartners Inc (the "Company") is a portfolio based biotechnology company established to develop new products and technology for sale to pharmaceutical and industrial companies.
+Arch Biopartners Inc (the "Company") is a portfolio based biotechnology company established to develop new products and technology for unmet medical needs.

-At present, the Company has three technology platforms in its portfolio under development (each within its own subsidiary):
+At present, the Company has four technology platforms in its portfolio under development (each within its own subsidiary):

-- MetaMx proprietary peptides that target brain tumor initiating cells and invasive glioma cells: - Borg Peptides Binding of proprietary peptides to solid surfaces. - Novel treatments for chronic kidney and bowel diseases caused by non-infectious inflammation;
+- MetaMxTM proprietary synthetic molecules that target brain tumor initiating cells and invasive glioma cells; - MetaBlokTM a new drug candidate for the potential treatment of sepsis and cancer metastasis; - Borg: Peptide-Solid Surface Interface Binding of proprietary peptides to solid surfaces to inhibit biofilm formation and reduce corrosion; and, - Novel treatments for chronic kidney and bowel diseases caused by non-infectious inflammation;

-The Company owns the intellectual property ("IP") emanating from the three development programs.
-Continuing development work is being conducted at the Universities of Alberta and Calgary.
-Both Canadian universities became shareholders of the Company upon formation of Arch Biopartners in May 2010
+Continuing product development work is ongoing at various third party facilities.
+The Company owns the intellectual property ("IP") emanating from the programs listed above.
+Both the University of Alberta and the University of Calgary became shareholders of the Company in return for their rights to future revenue from IP upon formation of Arch Biopartners in May 2010